camposcreate/maze-algorithms/README.md

 ### 1. Breadth-First Search (BFS)

 The BFS algorithm starts from the given starting position 'S' and explores the maze in a breadth-first manner.
 It uses a queue to store the cells to visit and an ArrayList to keep track of visited cells.
-If a direct path to any edge of the maze is found, the algorithm will print "Path found!
-There is a direct path out of the maze."
+If a direct path to ending position 'E' is found, the algorithm will print "Path found!" (and its coordinates).
 Otherwise, it will print "Path not found!"

 ### 2. Depth-First Search (DFS) - *to be implemented*